SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 21 September 2023 - New feature - CoreGateway 2.13.1 - Support new GQI queries [ID_37302]

-Added support for the lastest GQI queries introduced with DataAggregator 2.1.0 and DataMiner 10.3.9.
+Support has been added for the latest GQI queries introduced with DataAggregator 2.1.0 and DataMiner 10.3.9.

 #### 21 September 2023 - Fix - CoreGateway 2.13.1 - Resolved memory leak [ID_37393]